vsheg/intermediate-ml/content/7-bayesian/index.typ

 LDA is a supervised learning method for classification and dimensionality reduction.
 It works by finding a linear combination of features that best separates two or more classes.

+#margin[
+  LDA can be viewed from multiple perspectives:
+  - As a special case of QDA with equal covariance matrices
+  - As a dimensionality reduction technique that maximizes class separability
+  - As a generative model with Gaussian class-conditional distributions ]

 LDA assumes different classes generate data based on Gaussian distributions with the same covariance matrix but different means.
 The method maximizes the ratio of between-class variance to within-class variance to ensure maximum class separability.
 The resulting decision boundary is linear, and LDA can also reduce feature space dimension by projecting data onto a lower-dimensional subspace that preserves class separability.

 == Fisher's Linear Discriminant